 No agency within the Department of Labor may:

-- Treat you less favorably in any aspect of employment because you have a disability;
+- Treat you less favorably in any aspect of employment1;

 - Treat you less favorably because you are perceived to have or “regarded as having” a physical or mental impairment that is not “transitory” (i.e. lasting or expected to last six months or less) and “minor”;